top of page

 BRUSH PICK UP

-When placing brush out to be chipped or picked up, please make sure that it is piled nicely with the cut ends facing all facing the road.
-They can not be longer than 4 feet long and 8 inches of diameter.
+When placing brush out to be chipped or picked up, please make sure that it is piled nicely with the cut ends facing the road.
+They cannot be longer than 4 feet long and 8 inches in diameter.
 Wet or frozen brush cannot and will not be chipped.
-Do not include roots or building material.
+Do not include roots or building materials.

 MICHIGAN LAW FOR DOGS ON LEASHES